Natural Nipple Butter was the first lanolin free, Non-GMO Project Verified nipple cream too. Wondering why?

 What’s so important about using a non-GMO nipple cream?

 GMO crops have built-in herbicides (Round-up Ready).
-For 20 + years Monsanto has claimed that this proprietary weed killer is safe.
+For over twenty years Monsanto has claimed that this proprietary weed killer is safe.
 But a host of recent studies have linked Roundup and glyphosate to an alarming number of diseases threatening animal and human health; including obesity, infertility, cancer, celiac disease, gluten intolerance, irritable bowel syndrome, autism and Alzheimer’s Disease.
 Also, we now understand that it is inside our bodies.
 More importantly, it is entering the bodies of our newborn children through breast milk.

 Source: A New Resistance